Struggling with respiratory recovery after an illness can make even the simple tasks difficult to complete.

 Clinicians: want a helpful list with all the information?
 Here is a FREEBIE for you!
-A printable handout that you can use with your patients for education and compliance!
-If you find this helpful, please see my PREMIUM RESOURCES PAGE, where you can access and use over 50 educational handouts and counting, for an inexpensive fee!
+A printable handout that you can use with your clients or patients for improved education!

 png file.
 Right click and save to desktop to print.
 Handouts are made to print well in B/W.